croedel/MTECmqtt/README.md

 The highlights are:
 * No additional hardware or modifications of your Inverter required
 * Just install on any existing (micro-)server, e.g. Rasperry Pi or NAS server
 * Works within you LAN - no internet connection required
-* Uses the standard communication protocol 'Modbus RTU over TCP' to read the data from the Inverter
+* Supports more than 80 parameters
-* Enables frequent polling of essential data (e.g. every 10s)
+* Enables frequent polling of data (e.g. every 10s)
 * MQTT enables an easy integration into almost any EMS or home automation tool
 * Home Assistant (https://www.home-assistant.io) auto discovery via MQTT
 * Home Assistant demo dashboard included